georglauterbach/arm/documentation/content/cheri/capabilities.md

     CHERI supports efficient, synchronous domain switching modeled on function invocation rather than asynchronous inter-process message passing.
 This enables the obvious compartmentalization strategy to “cut” applications at function-call boundaries (e.g., library APIs).

     Source: `[3]`

-## Pure-Capability-Systems vs. Hybrid Systems

-In pure-capability-systems, everything is accessible only an associated capability.
-Hybrid capability systems relax this restriction by also allowing some _ambient authority_ (i.e. the ability to access arbitrary system objects).